cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

     - [End of Lab 2](#end-of-lab-2)

 ## Lab Objectives
-The student upon completion of Lab 3 should have achieved the following objectives:
+We will have achieved the following objectives upon completion of Lab 2:

 * Understanding of SRv6 L3VPN
 * Configuration of SRv6 L3VPN in XR